Col. Thomas Marshall Family

 Susan Tarleton Marshall b.
 25 May 1774 d.
 1858 m.
 (Hon.)
 William McClung 25 May 1793

-I have very little information on John Marshall except that he did live in Virginia and had several children.
-This family line has been thoroughly researched by others with several books written on the families.
+The information on John Marshall has been thoroughly researched by others with several books written on the families.
+The principle book is by W. M. Paxton first published in 1885.
 This family is not in direct decendancy for me but I put this information here for others.

 1752 - Thomas Marshall lived near Germantown, Fauquier Co., VA.